AdaCore/learn/content/courses/intro-to-ada/chapters/modular_programming.rst

 So far, we've seen a two-level package hierarchy.
 But the hierarchy that we can potentially create isn't limited to that.
-For instance, we could extend the hierarchy of the previous source-code example by declaring a :ada:`Week.Child.Grandchild` package.
+For instance, we could extend the hierarchy of the previous source code example by declaring a :ada:`Week.Child.Grandchild` package.
 In this case, :ada:`Week.Child` would be the parent of the :ada:`Grandchild` package.
 Let's consider this
 implementation: